UiL-OTS-labs/ZEP-Niloofar-Hashemzadeh-Auditory-Identification/README.md

 is negative or positive.
 Experiment is self-paced, has visual appealing features, and auditory instruction (Dutch).

+Reaction time is measured from the `critical_word_onset` of the `critical_word`.
+This onset time needs to be defined per audio file in the input lists.

 ## Output: chosen value.

 Author: